xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

 After confirmation, we can see terraform begins reaching out to Proxmox to execute the deployment plan.
-Terraform does not provide much information as to the specifics of what it is doing during this period, which isn't particularly helpful if you are trying to debug a provider.
+Terraform does not provide much information as to the specifics of what it is doing during this period, which isn't great if you are trying to debug a provider.

 In case you need further insight into what the providers are doing during execution, the `TF_LOG` environmental variable can be set to `DEBUG`.
 There are multiple valid debug levels which can be passed to `TF_LOG`: `TRACE`, `INFO`, `WARN`, and `ERROR`.
 The output can be quite verbose, but thankfully the debug output can be streamed into a file instead of the console by passing a path to the `TF_LOG_PATH` environmental variable.